 Corrective Action Needed: Please provide a copy of the tracking mechanism that the school will use moving forward to capture current trainings for those involved in food service.
-Please include any current trainings taken in the tracking mechanism for the all those involved in the food service program.
-Please also track any non-food service staff and the subs and volunteers that may assist in the program moving forward.
-Submit a statement of understanding of the requirements to track staff involved in the food service including those that are non-food service staff.
+Please include any current trainings taken in the tracking mechanism for the food service director, secretary and principal if he is involved in the food service program on a daily basis.
 Recommended trainings for the current staff that have a role in food service include civil rights, offer versus serve, food safety, blood borne pathogens, etc.